Generating Access Tokens for Server Side APIs

 curl -H "Authorization: Bearer <access_token>" https://author-pXXXXX-eXXXXX.adobeaemcloud.net/content/dam.json

-After making the API call, the product profile will appear as a user group in the AEM as a Cloud Service author instance, with the appropriate technical account as a member of that group.
+After making the API call, the product profile appears as a user group in the AEM as a Cloud Service author instance, with the appropriate technical account as a member of that group.

-2. Go to Tools - Security and click the Groups card
+2. Go to Tools > Security, then click the Groups card.

-3. Locate the name of the profile you created in the list of groups and click on it:
+3. Locate the name of the profile that you created in the list of groups and click it:

 Group Profile